nicoestrada/nico.ventures/src/knowledge/README.md

 # Knowledge

-A repository of personal knowledge that I update from time to time when I find interesting links or research a topic.
-I expect this to be a library of compounded knowledge over time.
-I only expect them to be useful and accurate after a lifetime of updates.
+Some interesting findings that I look back on from time to time.

 ## Business
 <a href="https://iism.org/article/so-why-are-software-engineers-better-ceos-60?utm_source=pocket_mylist">Why are Software Engineers Better than CEO's?</a></br>